georglind/fermihubbard/README.md

 # fermihubbard

-This is a lite python library to generate the basis and many-body Hamiltonian for the Fermi-Hubbard model.
+This is a small python library to generate the basis and many-body Hamiltonian for the Fermi-Hubbard model.

-The Fermi-Hubbard model on some lattice is described by the Hamiltonian,
+The Fermi-Hubbard model we are concerned with here is defined on some lattice is described by the Hamiltonian,

 ![The Fermi-Hubbard Hamiltonian](https://raw.githubusercontent.com/georglind/fermihubbard/master/figs/fermihubbard.png "The Fermi-Hubbard Hamiltonian")

-Here the sum runs over the lattice indices, and as is normal the operator `c(i)` annihilates a particle on site `i`.
+Here the sum runs over the lattice indices and spin components, and as is normal the operator `c(i)` annihilates a particle on site `i`.
+Here the `n(i)` operator counts the total number of particles on site `i`.

-This library requires `numpy` and `scipy` installed on your system.
+This library **requires** `numpy` and `scipy` installed on your system.

 ## How to use it?